agda/agda-pkg/README.md

 # Quick Start

 To install `agda-pkg`, you must have installed `Python 3.6+` or a latter version on your machine.
-In addition, the python package manager `pip 18.0+`.
+In addition, the python package manager `pip3 18.0+` (for python 3).

 We have tested `agda-pkg` with `Agda v2.5.4+`.

-Installing using `pip`:
+To install this tool run the following command:

 ```
     $ pip install agda-pkg